zeroDivZero/notes-javascript/notes/TypeScript/1_setup.md

 npm i -g typescript ts-node
 ```

-`ts-node` is convenient TypeScript execution and REPL for node.
+`ts-node` is convenient TS execution and REPL for node.

 ## Verify